 Research on Digital Communities

-Social media and discussion forums have power and drawbacks, including a lack of responsibility and in-depth analysis, according to sociological research.
+According to sociological research, social media and discussion forums have power and drawbacks, including a lack of responsibility and in-depth analysis.
 The findings will spark a discussion about online fellowship (Puzio, 2021).

 6. Contemporary Applications